yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In the Edit Upgrade Settings dialog box, the Upgrade mode is set to Monitored, and is circled.](media/image169.png "Edit Upgrade Settings dialog box")

-4. From the Publish Service Fabric Application dialog, select Manifest Versions
+4. From the Publish Service Fabric Application dialog, select Manifest Versions.

 5. Change the TicketOrderActorPkg\\Code New Version to 1.1.0.
 This change will force the actor package and the app to change to 1.1.0 as well.

     ![In the Edit Versions dialog box, in the Application and Services section, ContosoEventsAppyType is expanded.
 Under that, ContosoEvents.TicketOrderActorPkg is expanded.
 Under that, the Code line is circled which shows that the current Code version is 1.0.0, and the new version is 1.1.0.](media/image170.png "Edit Versions dialog box")

-6. Select Save
+6. Select Save.

-7. Now that the upgrade configuration is set, select Publish
+7. Now that the upgrade configuration is set, select Publish.

-8. Observe the Visual Studio Output window going through the upgrade process, which can take 5 minutes or more
+8. Observe the Visual Studio Output window going through the upgrade process, which can take 5 minutes or more.

     ![The Visual Studio Output window shows that the Upgrade completed successfully.](media/image171.png "Visual Studio Output window")